Joey5729/ATLA-Line-Visualization/README.md

 I identified the following characters as important enough to be counted:

-Aang
-Katara
-Sokka
-Toph
-Zuko
-Iroh
-Suki
-Azula
-Ozai
-Mai
-Ty Lee
-(Sorry to all the Boomy, Gran-Gran, and Sozin fans out there)
+Aang, Katara, Sokka, Toph, Zuko, Iroh, Suki, Azula, Ozai, Mai, and Ty Lee (Sorry to all the Boomy, Gran-Gran, and Sozin fans out there)

 For the purposes of this project, I defined a line of dialouge as a block of speech spoken by one character to another, unbroken by: the interuption of the block by another character speaking (including the person the speaker is talking to), the speaker switching the addresse of their speaking, a scene change, or a commercial break/end of episode.